ElixirSeattle/sg-phoenix/README.md

 05/09/16  | Intro and 1 | ? |
 05/16/16  | Chapter 2 | |

+## What to do with this repository

+Create a directory in this repository with your username.
+Push your own work and exercises into that directory.
+We'll use this repo to share our work and use it for discussion.

 ## Rebase, Don't Merge

 Please put this in your `~/.gitconfig` (or `.git/config` local to your cloned repo if you don't want to set it globally) to avoid creating merge commits on top of others work: